aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/ca-west-1-region-configuration.md

 1. Managed Active Directory should be manually 'shared' to ca-west-1 once the service is updated to support ca-west-1
 2. Rsyslog servers (used as an option for Fortigate logging destination) can only be deployed to a single region.
 This would need to be configured outside ASEA (manually or with your own created IaC).
+3. Fortigate firewalls config use c6i EC2 instance types in lieu of c5n until it becomes available in ca-west-1.